The universe has a natural mathematicality.

 As the mathematicality becomes increasingly complex – it leads to complex systems such as quantum mechanics.

 A single existence – as it divides into smaller constituents parts – leads to an increasingly complex mathematicality – leads to this physical reality.

-It’s called ‘teh big bang theory’ – a theory of everything with added play.
+It’s called ‘teh theory’ – a theory of everything with added play.